|LD1 = 1st year day||LE1 = 1st year eve|

 Advanced Legal Research (ALR).
 Enrollment priorities for ALR are as follows:

-Credit Limits.
-After completing the requirements of the first year, full-time day students may request enrollment in as many as 17 credits per semester and evening students may request enrollment in as many as 11 credits per semester.
 In the advance registration process in April and November, students are not registering, but requesting approval to register for the courses they list and submit online.
-The registration system in fact permits day students to request enrollment in more than 17 credits and evening students in more than 11 credits.
-However, when those requests are reviewed by the Office of Registration & Enrollment (OR&E) to determine who is and who is not admitted to the requested courses, the Office will arbitrarily decide which course(s) to drop if the student requests enrollment in more than the 17 or 11 credit limit.
-Due to ABA requirements, day students may take no more than 17 credits (no exceptions) in any one semester.
-Evening students working fewer than 20 hours per week and wishing to enroll in more than 11 credits may request transfer to the Day Division and will be billed at the Day rate.
+The registration system in fact permits students to request enrollment in more than 17 credits.
+However, when those requests are reviewed by the Office of Registration & Enrollment (OR&E) to determine who is and who is not admitted to the requested courses, the Office will arbitrarily decide which course(s) to drop if the student requests enrollment in more than the 17-credit limit.
+For that reason, students are discouraged from requesting enrollment in more credits than they are permitted to take.
+Due to ABA requirements, students may take no more than 17 credits (no exceptions) in any one semester.

 In the summer session, students in all divisions may enroll in no more than 9 credits, and exceptions are not permitted.